Marwa-Alanazi/Explore-Bikeshare-Data-PDSN-Udacity/README.md

 * Birth Year

 ### Statistics Computed
-You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:
+We learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
+In this project, we write code to provide the following information:

 1. Popular times of travel (i.e., occurs most often in the start time)